dailystory/docs/articles/changelog/2020/april.md

 # DailyStory Product Updates for April 2020
 ## April 8, 2020
 * camapign fields in sidebar
+* ensure table is setup before trying to setup paging

 ## April 7, 2020
 * updates to contacts data table